MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Zone-redundant architectures are less expensive than multi-region alternatives because services can be deployed in a single region.
 However, there are several cost implications that customers should be aware of:

 * Some zone-redundant services incur charges for inter-zone bandwidth.
 For more information, see [Bandwidth pricing][bandwidth-pricing].
-* Some services require a minimum number of instances or replicas to be deployed to achieve zone-redundancy.
+* Some services require a minimum number of instances or replicas to be deployed to achieve zone redundancy.
-* Zone redundant storage (ZRS) is priced differently to Locally redundant storage (LRS).
+* Zone-redundant storage (ZRS) is priced differently than locally redundant storage (LRS).
 For more information, see [Storage pricing][storage-pricing].
 * Private endpoints are mostly available on Premium Azure service SKUs.
 Private endpoints incur hourly and bandwidth (data) charges.
 For more information, see [Private Link pricing][pep-pricing].

 Some cost optimization considerations include:

 * Save money when you reserve resources in advance.
-Several services in this architecture are eligible for Reserved capacity pricing.
-For more information about Reserved capacity, see [Reservations][reservations].
+Several services in this architecture are eligible for reserved capacity pricing.
+For more information about reserved capacity, see [Reservations][reservations].
 * Function Apps can be hosted in the same dedicated App Service Plan as the API Apps.
-Combining the plans removes the segmentation of frontend and backend services and introduces risk of noisy neighbor effect; backend services could consume resources needed by frontend services, and vice-versa.
+Combining the plans removes the segmentation of front-end and back-end services and introduces risk of noisy neighbor effect.
+Back-end services could consume resources needed by front-end services, and reverse.
 Hosting Functions in an App Service plans also negates the elasticity benefits the Elastic Premium plan.
 * Private endpoints can be removed to save costs.
 Conduct a risk assessment to determine the risk of enabling public endpoints on backend services.
 Use managed identities and enable service firewalls to provide defense in depth.

-> An example bill of materials for this architecture can be viewed in [Azure Pricing Calculator][bom].
+An example bill of materials for this architecture can be viewed in the [Azure pricing calculator][bom].

 ### Operational excellence

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-All Azure PaaS (Platform as a Service) services are integrated with [Azure Monitor][azmon].
+All Azure PaaS (platform as a service) services are integrated with [Azure Monitor][azmon].
 Follow [Azure monitor best practices][azmon-bp] to:

 * Configure the right amount of log data collection.
 * Create Azure Dashboards for "single pane of glass" views for operations teams.